YonicDev/yonic-corner/README.md

 Adds or modified the `updatedDate` field of the post.
 With the `-p` or `--publish` option, it updates the `publishDate` field instead.

+## Migrating from 2.1.0

+1. Move the `assets` folder associated with a MDX post straight to the `contents` folder and group it by year/month.
+2. In the same folder, put the MDX post with the same ID and rename it `index.mdx`.
+3. Remove the `export components = { ... }` line from the MDX.
+4. Optionally, add a `hero` property in the frontmatter with the `modern` and `legacy` parameters, with values being relative paths pointing to the images.

 ## Configuration

 The `src/settings.ts` file contains some properties that control the overall structure of the blog.